asmyshlyaev177/state-in-url/README.md

 # Features

-- 🧩 **Simple**: No providers, reducers, boilerplate or new concepts
+- 🧩 **Simple**: No providers, reducers, boilerplate or new concepts, API similar to React.useState
-- 📘 **Typescript support and type Safety**: Preserves data types and structure, enhances developer experience with IDE suggestions, strong typing and JSDoc comments
+- 📘 **Typescript support and type Safety**: Preserves data types and structure, good developer experience with IDE suggestions, strong typing and JSDoc comments
 - ⚛️ **Framework Flexibility**: Separate hooks for Next.js and React.js applications, and functions for pure JS
-- ⚙ **Well tested**: Unit tests and Playwright tests
+- ⚙ **Well tested**: Unit tests and Playwright tests, high quality and support
 - ⚡ **Fast**: Minimal rerenders
 - 🪶 **Lightweight**: Zero dependencies for a smaller footprint